 Learning about the Leaving Cert is a good idea to best prepare for it.
 Here are some of the most commonly asked questions.

-What Subjects Are Included in the Leaving Cert?
+Which Subjects Can You Take in the Leaving Cert?

-Students must sit core subjects like English, Maths, and Irish (unless exempt) and can also choose from many optional subjects.
+Students must sit core subjects such as English, Maths, and Irish (unless exempt), and can also choose from many optional subjects.
+Optional subjects include:

 - Sciences: Biology, Chemistry, Physics